Udeshgn08/code-java/README.md

 that are assigned by Princeton,UCSanDiego,leetcode for training purpose.

 ##Guidance
+ -Online reference for installation and training purpose: oracle docs java SE8,stackoverflow,geeksforgeeks,MIT opencourse, Princeton Programming in Java, UCSanDiego's coursera course - Java:DS and beyond.
- -Recommended reference site: oracle docs java SE8,tutorialspoint,geeksforgeeks -Java 8 version.To understand language changes -Eclipse IDE
+ -Java 8 version.To understand language changes
+ -Eclipse IDE
  -Initiate from Code java in small:Programming environment,variables,data type, operators and expression, condition and iteration.
- -learn git through command line interface.However,it is also acceptable to use GUI client to perform git operations.
+ -learn git workflow, command(CLI is highly recommended).However,it is also acceptable to use GUI client to perform git operations.

+##Vi
+  i-->insert,w-->write,wq-->save and exit,q-->quit
+ Hit esc and type :w.
+Try reading your file written message.

+ ##
+ A plan to setup java development
+ 3 hour - Review basic linux commands
+ 1 hour - Know about Java programming environment and classpath 1 hour - Installation and configuration

+ 1. Mission "First 10 program"
+    Write your code in Vi editor and compile, run only in CLI this will help to understand things like JRE, command line arguments, run-time error and compile-time error with a good starting point you can use IDE's such as Eclipse, IntelliJ and so on, which will take to next step,some more code in packages.